inouiw/capacitor-native-google-one-tap-signin/README.md

-# Capacitor Native Google One Tap Signin plugin
+# Capacitor Native Sign in with Google plugin

-Wraps the native android One Tap api for ionic capacitor apps.
-One Tap Sign In is part of Sign in with Google and offers features as automatic sign-in on return visits.
+Wraps the native android and iOS Sign in with Google api for ionic capacitor apps.

+### Features
+- Auto sign-in returning users (that you did not sign out).
+No user action needed but shows a status UI for a few seconds.*
+- New users can sign-up with one tap.
+- After sign-out users can sign-in with one tap.
+- You can attach a handler to your own custom sign-in button.

+&ast; To avoid any UI, you could create your own authentication cookie.
+Send the google idToken to your server, verify it, create a JWT and return it as cookie.
+When the user returns, just verify your JWT cookie.

 This library intends to provide the best google authentication experience for each platform.